-The US Congress, by conferring permanent residence eligibility upon certain family-based groups, has properly recognized the importance of family unification in American i mmigration l aw.
-The Immigration and Nationality Act (INA) provides for immigrant visas for certain foreign nationals based upon their relationship to a U.S. citizen or legal Permanent Resident.
+US Congress, by conferring the ability to grant permanent residence based on familial relationships has properly recognized the importance of family reunification in American immigration law.
+The Immigration and Nationality Act (INA) provides for immigrant visas for certain foreign nationals based upon their familial relationship to a U.S. citizen (USC) or Lawful Permanent Resident (LPR).

 Family-based Immigration falls under two basic categories:

-The spouse of a U.S. citizen will qualify as an immediate relative.
-However it is very important that the marriage is legal in the country where the marriage took place, and it is not in contravention of US laws.
+The spouse of a USC qualifies as an immediate relative as long as the marriage is legal in the country where the marriage took place, and it is not in contravention of US laws.

-If either the husband or wife has been previously married, a legally valid divorce must have taken place.
-This can be a problem in countries that do not recognize divorce.
+If either the husband or wife was previously married, a legally valid divorce or annulment or death certificate must be presented.

-To qualify as a child for immediate relative status the child of a US citizen must be unmarried, and under the age of 21 years.
+To qualify as a child for immediate relative status the child of a USC must be unmarried, and under the age of 21 years.
 Within the context of US immigration law “child” is very specifically defined.
-This definition includes children born both in and out of wedlock, but for those born out of wedlock the qualifications for immigration differ depending on which parent is sponsoring the child.
 For children born in wedlock, the relationship to either the father or the mother will be sufficient to qualify the child for an immigrant visa.

 Stepchildren, adopted children, and “eligible orphans” are also included in the definition of “child.”
 Stepchildren are treated like a child of the petitioner as long as the stepchild relationship was created before the child’s eighteenth birthday.
 Adopted children are considered children for immigration purposes as long as they were legally adopted before the age of sixteen, and they have been in the legal custody and have physically resided with the adopting parent for 2 years.
 Eligible orphans must meet the very specific definition of “orphan” to qualify.